Table of contents

 Tropical Gardening with Vegetables

-It is easy to grow tropical vegetables, including sweet potato and cucumber.
+It is also easy to grow tropical vegetables, including sweet potato and cucumber.
 Tropical gardening allows for Asian Greens like pak choi and tatsoi.
-Pumpkin and watermelons are also easily grown.
+You can easily grow pumpkin at home.
 However, many vegetables can only be grown in the tropical winter.
 This is due to the intense nature of summer in the tropics.

 Tropical Gardening with Herbs